livingfluids/SbmBloodFoam/README.md

 ## Compiling the solver

-After sourcing your OpenFOAM® environment, go directly to the **SbmBloodFoam** folder, and type in a terminal the following command:
+Download the folder _of9_, and after sourcing your OpenFOAM® environment, go directly to the **SbmBloodFoam** folder, and type in a terminal the following command:
 ```bash
 wmake
 ```